Showing posts with label Savannah. Show all posts

 We saw many different store signs: Bernie's Oyster House, Land & Sea Wear, Scarlett's, Chart House, Fiddlers Crabb House, The Black Dog, Exchange Tavern and Restaurant, Savannah's Candy Kitchen, and Grill & Tavern Boar's Head established 1964.

-The time was about up on the parking meter so we walked back to the car.
+The time was about up on the parking meter, so we walked back to the car.

 Savannah River Queen

-At 4:53 PM we stopped in Yulee, at the Welcome to Florida, The Sunshine State, Governor Rick Scott, Open for business, rest area.
+At 4:53 P.M., we stopped in Yulee at the Welcome to Florida, The Sunshine State, Governor Rick Scott, Open for Business, rest area.

-On the grounds posted outside were signs about animals that you will see in the great state of Florida, black bear, painter, river otter, American Alligator, whitetail deer, gray fox, wild turkey, and great blue heron.
+On the grounds posted outside were signs about animals you will see in the great state of Florida, black bear, painter, river otter, American Alligator, whitetail deer, gray fox, wild turkey, and great blue heron.

 It took us forty minutes to drive from Yulee to Jacksonville.

-My cousin was not feeling too well so she went to bed around 9PM.
-Before she went to bed she showed us where we would be sleeping and she gave me a pair of pjs to sleep in, after I took a shower.
+My cousin was not feeling too well, so she went to bed around 9 P.M.
+Before she went to bed, she showed us where we would be sleeping and gave me a pair of pajamas after I showered.

 My cousin shares a house with her grandson and his girlfriend.